13 films everyone should watch and why—as voted by you

 Centuries after an environmental disaster, WALL-E (Ben Burtt) is the last cleaning robot on Earth.
 His lonesome existence is interrupted by the arrival of a sentry bot named EVE (Elissa Knight).
 Their adventure takes them into the depths of space, where they encounter the descendants of the people who left Earth so long ago and a host of other robots.While the film's environmentalist and anti-consumerist messages are often the focus of most reviews, the gorgeous animation is also a key element of the picture.
 Operating with minimal dialogue, the expressions, movements, and physical interactions of the characters carry much of the story.
 This is done so well as to make the lack of dialogue almost unnoticeable.

 The film was made on a shoestring budget, filmed on location, and features non-actors in all the major roles.
-While most of these actors could not translate their roles into film careers, a young Sergio Leone also appears in a bit part.
+While most of these actors did not translate their roles into film careers, a young Sergio Leone appears in a bit part.

-While the plot isn't always easy to follow, the film traces the evolutionary history of humanity from the rise of tool-making apes to the discovery of evidence of extraterrestrial intelligence and the journey of a spaceship and its crew to Jupiter.
-Among the crew of that ship is humanity's greatest creation, the HAL 9000 computer (Douglas Rain), who will protect the mission he serves at all costs.
+While the plot isn't always easy to follow, the film traces the evolutionary history of humanity, from the rise of tool-making apes, to the discovery of evidence of extraterrestrial intelligence and the journey of a crew through space.
+Among them is humanity's greatest creation, the HAL 9000 computer (Douglas Rain), who will protect the mission he serves at all costs.

-The film has long stretches without dialogue, has limited performances by most of its actors, and is sometimes impossible to follow.
+The film has long stretches without dialogue and limited performances by most of its actors.
 It is also the greatest science fiction film ever made and the one to which all others are compared.

 Steven Spielberg's film depicts the story of Oscar Schindler, a German industrialist who saved the lives of thousands of Jews during the Holocaust.

-Oscar Schindler (Liam Neeson), an industrialist and Nazi Party member, cashes in on military policies in occupied Poland, allowing him to make a fortune before spending his money trying to save his workers from the Holocaust.
+Schindler (Liam Neeson), a member of the Nazi party, cashes in on military policies in occupied Poland.
+This allows him to make a fortune, which he uses to save his workers from the Holocaust.
 His accountant, Itzhak Stern (Ben Kingsley), desperately balances the needs of the Jewish workers and his German bosses' greed while trying to keep everyone alive.
 Both of them interact with Amon Göth (Ralph Fiennes), the psychopathic commandant of the Kraków-Płaszów concentration camp, who often complains of the tedium of his work.
 All the while, the multitude of people working for Mr. Schindler try to do as best they can in unimaginable circumstances.

-This is an adaption of the novella "Heart of Darkness" set in Vietnam and directed by Francis Ford Coppola that blends elements of a war film, surrealism, psychological horror, film noir, and a bad acid trip into an epic that dives into questions of morality, sanity, and existential nihilism.
+This is an adaption of the novella "Heart of Darkness" set in Vietnam and directed by Francis Ford Coppola.
+It blends elements of a war film, surrealism, psychological horror, film noir, and a bad acid trip into an epic that dives into questions of morality, sanity, and existential nihilism.

 Three major cuts of the film exist.
-In addition to the original, there is Redux, which adds fifty minutes of deleted scenes which provide some extra explanation while smoothing out some transitions.
+In addition to the original, there is Redux, which adds 50 minutes of deleted scenes that provide some extra explanation while smoothing out some transitions.
 The most recent version, The Final Cut, is director Coppola's favorite and scales back some of these changes.

-Our first staff pick is a documentary film by Ava DuVernay which focuses on the 13th Amendment to the United States Constitution, the one which bans slavery while allowing involuntary servitude as punishment for a crime, and the horrors the latter half of the amendment has wrought.
+Our first staff pick is a documentary by Ava DuVernay.
+"13th" focuses on the 13th Amendment to the United States Constitution—which bans slavery while allowing involuntary servitude as punishment for a crime—and the horrors it has wrought.

 The interviews in the film were shot using Morris' interrotron device, which reflects the image of both the interviewer and the subject in a way that allows for the subject to face both the camera and an image of the person they are speaking to at the same time.
 The effect is that, unlike other interview formats, McNamara appears to be speaking directly to the viewer as he responds to Morris' questions.